Green-Avocado/pwn-docker/README.md

 ### Download glibc deb file

-Use `libc-fetch LIBC` to download a matching deb file from the Ubuntu archives.
+Use `fetch-libc LIBC` to download a matching deb file from the Ubuntu archives.

 ### Create docker container

-Run `sudo pwndocker EXEC_CMD` from your working directory.
+Run `sudo pwndocker EXEC_CMD GLIBC_DEB` from your working directory.
 The binary should be given as a relative path.

-Optionally pass a glibc deb file as a second argument.

 ### Connect to docker container